adambard/learnxinyminutes-docs/javascript.html.markdown

 and built-in support in browsers has caused it to become far more common than Java in web frontends.

+JavaScript isn't just limited to web browsers, though: Node.js, a project that provides a standalone runtime for Google Chrome's V8 JavaScript engine, is becoming more and more popular.

 Feedback would be highly appreciated!
 You can reach me at [@adambrenecki](https://twitter.com/adambrenecki), or [adam@brenecki.id.au](mailto:adam@brenecki.id.au).